-Every year, many Americans are injured because of some negligent property or event manager failing to properly run a stadium.
+Every year, many Americans are injured because a negligent property or event manager failed to properly run a stadium.
 These fans or audience members are pushed into dangerous situations that can often be avoided if the proper precautions were taken.
-However, the organizers and property managers may not recognize these hazards before a person is seriously injured.

 A stadium visitor may not realize the full level of danger they are facing at any given time.
 Many stadiums around the country were built several decades ago.
 In some cases, these older buildings may have slipped past safety codes without notice.
 However, an accident can be prevented if the building’s managers respond to safety concerns and fix potential hazards.